 The top individual income tax rate is 15 percent, and the top corporate tax rate is 35 percent.
-The tax burden equals 7.4 percent of GDP.
-Three-year government spending and budget balance averages are, respectively, 12.7 percent and -2.9 percent of GDP.
-Public debt amounts to 186.2 percent of GDP.
+The tax burden equals 8.7 percent of GDP.
+Three-year government spending and budget balance averages are, respectively, 12.0 percent and -2.0 percent of GDP.
+Public debt amounts to 252.2 percent of GDP.

-Sudan's overall regulatory environment is very inefficient and not conducive to entrepreneurial activity.
+Sudan's overall regulatory environment is very inefficient and not conducive to entreprenueial activity.
 The country's business freedom score is far below the world average; its labor freedom score is below the world average; and its monetary freedom score is well below the world average.

-The trade-weighted average tariff rate is 25.2 percent, and extensive nontariff barriers significantly constrain the freedom to trade.
+The trade-weighted average tariff rate is 25.2 percent, and extensive nontariff barriers severely constrain trade freedom.
 Political instability and an outmoded regulatory environment are major deterrents to private investment.
 Access to credit remains limited.